HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/probes_configuration.md

 # Probes configuration in values.yaml file

-The liveness and readiness probes can be configured by the customers, i.e the threshold, timing values etc can be modified.
-The httpGet parameters, such as path, port and scheme which was previously present in values.yaml has been removed and is not configurable anymore.
+The liveness and readiness probes can be configured, i.e the threshold, timing values etc can be modified.
+The probe targets were removed from the configuration as they are application specific and should not be changed and is not configurable anymore.

 ```yaml
 # Liveness probe using the applications HTTP probe endpoint